Below are the heating and cooling design temperature limits for the selected state and county. These limits generally

 2009 IECC Climate Zone 2

-Below is the set of efficiency features modeled to determine the ENERGY STAR HERS Index Target for homes in Florida.
+Below is the set of efficiency features modeled to determine the ENERGY STAR HERS Index Target for homes in Climate Zone 2.
 While the features are not mandatory, if they are not used then other measures will be needed to achieve the target.
-See Program Requirements for the State of Florida Program Requirements Version 3.1 (PDF, 213 KB) for complete details.
+See National Program Requirements Version 3.2 (PDF, 205 KB) for complete details.

 Envelope, Windows, & Doors

 U-factor: 0.40 / SHGC: 0.25

 U-factor: 0.25 / SHGC: 0.25